Apr 15, 2026

 1. Defense Integration

-Accelerate the transition away from legacy Soviet-era platforms toward full interoperability with US systems
+Analyzing the ongoing technical transition away from legacy systems toward Western interoperability protocols

-Scale up the role of the U.S. International Development Finance Corporation (DFC)
+Tracking the evolving regional footprints of the U.S. International Development Finance Corporation (DFC)

 What we are witnessing today is not a theoretical alignment.